Shifting AI Efficiency From Model-Centric to Data-Centric Compression: How Data-centric Compression Drives Efficient and Effective Models

-In this section, we begin with the research roadmap of data-centric compression (\emph{i.e.}, token compression) in Section~\ref{subsec:road-map}.
-Then, we comprehensively analyze the benefits of token compression during both training and inference stages in Section~\ref{subsec:targets}.
-Finally, we summarize five compelling advantages shared by existing token compression approaches in Section~\ref{subsec:advantages}.
+In this section, we begin with the research roadmap of data-centric compression in Section~\ref{subsec:road-map}.
+Then, we comprehensively analyze the benefits of data-centric compression methods during both training and inference stages in Section~\ref{subsec:targets}.
+Finally, we summarize their advantages in Section~\ref{subsec:advantages}.